joeromero/docs/content/cartodb_js/cartodb_js.md

 #### HTTPS support

 You can use all the functionality of cartodb.js with HTTPs support.
 Be sure to add use https when importing both the JS library and the CSS file.
-Next, you will specify HTTPs for your Viz.JSON URL and as a parameter when you initialize your visualizaiton.
+Next, you will specify HTTPs for your Viz.JSON URL and as a parameter when you initialize your visualization.

 <!-- HTTPS SUPPORT -->